msanchez-ayala/google_maps/README.md

 source ./bin/activate
 pip install -r requirements.txt
 ```
+Lastly, unzip the data (if you haven't already).
+This will vary by OS,
+but can be a simple as double-clicking on the file.

 ### 1. Just the Dashboard
 To view the Dash app, all you have to do is run Docker container and then the